Your Thursday briefing - Mind Of The Geek

 Art and challenge in Myanmar

-Hundreds of thousands gathered in central Yangon on Wednesday, the largest rally since protests against a coup began, delaying posters and signs designed for the Instagram generation.
+In the largest rally since protests against a coup began in Myanmar, hundreds of thousands gathered in central Yangon on Wednesday to posters and signs designed for the Instagram generation.

-As with protests in Thailand and Hong Kong, art, memes, and creative dissent have become a tool for protesters in Myanmar.
-The artists bring to the uprising graffiti, hip-hop, poems, hymns, cartoons and paintings that share their messages.
-Art collectives produce free drawings so that protesters can print them for signs.
+As with protests in Thailand and Hong Kong, protesters in Myanmar have turned to memes and creative dissent to spread their message, including graffiti, hip-hop, poems, hymns, cartoons and lyrics. paintings.
+Art collectives produce free drawings that protesters can print on signs.

 Along with the protests, more than 750,000 people stopped going to work.
-The fact that the movement is not discouraged, and even gaining ground, is notable: the army has arrested more than 450 people since the February 1 coup, even firing shots in the crowd.
+The fact that the movement is not discouraged and is gaining momentum is notable: the army has arrested more than 450 people since the February 1 coup, even firing shots into the crowd.
 He has also long seen a threat in the arts.

-The artists as targets: Among the dozens of people captured alongside Daw Aung San Suu Kyi, Myanmar’s civilian leader, in the coup were a filmmaker, two writers and a reggae singer.
+The artists as targets: Among the dozens of people captured alongside Daw Aung San Suu Kyi, Myanmar’s civilian leader, were a filmmaker, two writers and a reggae singer.
 A graffiti artist whose protest labels animated Yangon said he was fleeing the police.

-Why are the protesters so determined?
-“Many people in Myanmar know the cost of their challenge intimately,” Hannah Beech, our Southeast Asia office manager, told me.
-Having known military rule for most of the past six decades, “they have seen monks killed in the streets, students shot, grannies imprisoned,” she said.
-“So they know what they are fighting for, which is fundamental civil liberties and dignity.”

-The civil-military leadership that was ousted was flawedand minorities have been persecuted.
-But still, Hannah said, it was a better life for many: “They could go on the Internet.
-They could read a newspaper with real news.
-Maybe they could work for a foreign company.
-And now that those gains are threatened, “people are marching by the millions to claim freedoms whose value they know better than most of us on earth.”

 If you have 4 minutes, it’s worth it

-At this time of last year, the main venue for the Rio de Janeiro carnival was a cauldron of spangled bodies wrapped together, swaying to the beat of the drums.
-But with a raging pandemic, the party is canceled.
+At this time of last year, the main site of the Rio de Janeiro carnival was a cauldron of spangled bodies wrapped together, swaying to the beat of the drums.
+But with a raging pandemic, the party has been canceled.

 Now the main samba venue, the Sambódromo parade ground, above, hosts a vaccination site.
-Carnival aficionado Hildemar Diniz has said that all the heartbreak Brazilians feel will fuel a carnival for the ages when it is safe to party again.
+Carnival aficionado Hildemar Diniz said all the heartbreak Brazilians feel will fuel a carnival for the ages when it is sure to party again.
 “People are thirsty for joy,” he says.

 Here is what else is happening

-Pirates of North Korea: The Ministry of Justice unsealed charges against three intelligence officials accused of hacking dozens of companies to thwart US sanctions and finance the North Korean regime.
-He also accused the hackers of trying to steal more than $ 1.3 billion.

-India #MeToo: A court in New Delhi on Wednesday acquitted an Indian journalist of libel after accusing MJ Akbar, a prominent former government minister and newspaper editor, of sexual harassment.
-The conflict was seen as a barometer of the country’s nascent #MeToo movement.
+Storms in Texas: Texas’ electricity crisis is deepening.
+The state power grid operator said that more than 3.4 million customers were still without electricity – and, in many cases, heat.
+Federal Emergency Management Agency sent generators and blankets.

+Mario Draghi: The new Italian Prime Minister called Wednesday for unity and sacrifice as the country moved forward with the coronavirus vaccination.

-Google in Australia: Just weeks after Google threatened to leave Australia if the government made tech platforms pay for news, the search giant is suddenly watering his most demanding critics.
-This may set a precedent for other countries.
+Australian Technology Laws: Weeks after Google threatened to leave Australia if the government forced tech platforms to pay for information, the search giant is suddenly watering his most demanding critics.
+Facebook chose instead restrict news sharing on his platform there.

-Princess of Dubai: Sheikha Latifa, one of the daughters of the ruler of Dubai, made headlines in 2018 when she sought to flee her country.
-In a new video she said that she was held in a virtual prison since his forced return.
-His case has sparked outrage outside the United Arab Emirates.

-Instantaneous: Above, a burial in Jerusalem.
+Instantaneous: During a funeral in a yeshiva in Jerusalem, above, most mourners wore masks, although the event itself was illegal.
 The coronavirus has devastated Israel’s ultra-Orthodox communities, who avoid social distancing.
 Our reporters look inside an island culture which has been both a vector of the virus and its victim.

-What we read: This Condé Nast Traveler article compilation of editors’ favorite global recipes.
-If you are as tired of cooking as I am, and also desperate to travel again, this will do!
+Woolly mammoths: A team of researchers have reconstructed DNA from a mammoth fossil over a million years old, breaking the record of several hundred thousand years.

+What we are looking at: The Australian Open.
+To follow all our coverage here.

 Now a break from the news

-Read: “Consent“, De Vanessa Springora, caused a sensation when it appeared in France last year.
-It is an abuse memoir that has been praised for transcending its type.

-Do: Here is how to choose the right roses for your garden – and how to cultivate them sustainably.
+Read: The memory “ConsentDe Vanessa Springora sent shockwaves through the French establishment when it was published last year.
+“By all imaginable metrics, his book is a triumph,” writes our reviewer.

+Look: The British mini-series “It’s a Sin” tells stories of young gay men in London at the start of the AIDS crisis.
+It’s heartbreaking, but full of life.

-How’s your week?
-Take the time to browse our At Home Ideas Collection on what to read, cook, watch and do while staying safe at home.
+Do not lose hope.
+At Home has our full collection of ideas on what to read, cook, watch and do while staying safe at home.

 And now for the Back Story on …